SinnottTM/codeclan_w15_final_project_rw/README.md

   * Frequently visited or favorite places

   * Umbrella Disability groupings (VI for visual impairment, ID for intellectual disability etc.)
-   * * NOTE: No specific disabling conditions for the sake of medical confidentiality but can include umbrella terms
+   ** NOTE: No specific disabling conditions for the sake of medical confidentiality.

   * Medication information
-   * * NOTE: does not need to include exact medications but can include medication families (Anticonvulsants etc.) and form (Capsules etc.)
+   ** NOTE: does not need to include exact medications, use medication families instead (Anticonvulsants etc.) and medication form (Capsules etc.)

   * Certain medications may require certain considerations (injections cannot typically be taken in a public setting outside of a crisis-situation, for example)